electron/governance/policy/permissions.md

 ### Multi-Channel / Single-Channel Guests

-In a variety of situations, some users may be added as Guests to the Electron HQ Slack.
+In a variety of situations, some [collaborators](TODO: Link to definitions) may be added as Guests to the Electron HQ Slack.
+The exact process for requesting guest access for yourself or another collaborator is detailed in the [Community & Safety Working Group Documentation](../wg-community-and-safety/slack-access.md).

 * People attending Mini-Summits or Hackweeks should be added as single-channel guests to the related `event-*` channel.
 * Members of the AFP should be added as single-channel guests to the